 Subsection (a).
 Donor Intent and Charitable Purposes.
-Subsection (a) states the overarching direction provided by the donor's intent as expressed in the terms of the gift instrument and the duty to consider the charitable purposes of the institution and of the institutional fund.
+Subsection (a) states the overarching direction to consider provided by the donor's intent as expressed in the terms of the gift instrument and the duty to consider the charitable purposes of the institution and of the institutional fund.
+A donor's intent is always important guidance for the charity, but the direction to consider the terms of the gift instrument.
 A charity must comply with restrictions imposed on a gift by a donor, but the emphasis in the Act on giving effect to donor intent does not mean that the donor can or should control the management of the institution.
 The UPIA counterpart of subsection (a) is UPIA § 2(a).